SanderLahoz/ProgramsAsDataAssignment1/README.md

 Ex 1.4 is located in the Expr.cs in Exercise1_4_CSharp folder and was written in C#

 ##Note
-To make the code easily distinguishable, every line that was written by us was annotated with "Written by us" comments
+To make the code easily distinguishable, every line or section that was written or modified by us was annotated with "Written by us" comments